Dayle Hudson: Life and career

 Hudson's debut as Peter aired on 18 February 2020, during the soap's 35th anniversary celebrations week.
 Following Hudson's debut as Peter, several viewers commented on how they thought he was good looking.
 Viewers and critics also commented on Hudson's height in comparison to Peter's previous portrayers, which prompted Hudson to reveal on social media that he is 6 ft 3 in, as he felt that he looked taller onscreen as he was wearing "massive" boots and jacket.
 Hudson felt that the reaction towards Peter had been "huge" and acknowledged that he would be recognised by viewers whilst in public.
 During his time on EastEnders, filming was temporarily suspended in 2020 due to the COVID-19 pandemic in London; Hudson later posted and deleted a picture of the scripts of the soap's return to filming, which revealed that episodes would return to broadcast in September 2020.
-Hudson called his EastEnders experience "amazing" and that it had taught him a lot professionally.
+Hudson said that his EastEnders experience taught him a lot professionally.

 Hudson lived close to his colleague Clay Milner Russell (pictured).

 During Hudson's stint on the soap, Peter's storylines included his rocky relationship with various family members, including his father Ian Beale (Adam Woodyatt) and his half-brother Bobby Beale (Clay Milner Russell), taking over Ian's businesses, having sexual relations with Lola Pearce (Danielle Harold), Ash Panesar (Gurlaine Kaur Garcha), her mother Suki Panesar (Balvinder Sopal) and Bobby's girlfriend Dana Monroe (Barbara Smith), and getting attacked by his half uncle Ben Mitchell (Max Bowden) in a case of mistaken identity.
 In 2021, Hudson told Inside Soap that his girlfriend would help him with the storylines, especially in regards to race and women.
 Hudson had previously told Digital Spy that he wanted Peter's former stepmother Jane Beale (Laurie Brett) and his ex-girlfriend Lauren Branning (Jacqueline Jossa) to return to the soap in order to explore Peter's relationships.
 Hudson felt nervous filming Peter and Suki's affair scene but found it exciting.
 The role also required Hudson to perform a partially nude scene for the first time in his career.
 Clay and Hudson lived close to each other and thus would run scenes together.
-Hudson had admiration for his colleagues Gillian Taylforth (Kathy Beale) and Danny Dyer (Mick Carter).
+Hudson expressed admiration for his colleagues Gillian Taylforth (Kathy Beale) and Danny Dyer (Mick Carter).
 Hudson also commented that Peter's attitude towards women is different to his, as Peter does not want commitment.